SHEePYTaGGeRNeP/DiscordNETWorkshop/README.md

     1) Click on Authorize.

 1) Connecting your bot to Discord
+    1) Right click the project and "Manage User Secrets" and copy from "secrets.example.json" and fill in the right values
     1) Add the following code:
     ```
     var client = new DiscordSocketClient();